 When using it, attach the candy thermometer to the side of the saucepan if possible, but don’t let the bulb touch the bottom of the pan.
 Read the thermometer at eye level.
-To avoid breaking it, let it cool before washing it.
+To avoid breaking it, let the thermometer cool before washing it.

 The candy thermometer helps gauge the consistency of the sugar syrup.
 At higher temperatures, the syrup is more concentrated and the final candy will be harder.
 However, if you don’t have a candy thermometer, you can use a cold-water test to determine the syrup concentration.

-If you do not have a candy thermometer, you can determine the temperature range or stage of your candy mixture by testing it in a small glass bowl filled with cold water.
+If you don’t have a candy thermometer, you can still determine the stage of your candy mixture by testing it in a small glass bowl filled with cold water.
 Here’s what to do:

 230° – 233°

 Dip a metal spoon into the hot candy mixture.
 Hold the spoon over the cold water.
 The mixture should fall off the spoon in a fine thread.

 Drop a small amount of the hot candy mixture into the cold water.
 When cooled and removed from the water, the ball will flatten immediately and run over your finger.

 Drop a small amount of the hot candy mixture into the cold water.
 When cooled and removed from the water, the ball will hold its shape and not flatten.

 Drop a small amount of the hot candy mixture into the cold water.
 When cooled and removed from the water, the candy will form a hard yet pliable ball.